Víctor Laplace

 Víctor Laplace (born 30 May 1943) is an Argentine film actor.

+Biography

 Laplace was born in Tandil, Buenos Aires.
 The son of a watchmaking jeweler and a housewife.
 When he was 14, he started working as a metallurgist in a factory, there he also recited Shakespeare poems.
 When he was 18, he left the family for Buenos Aires and the theatre.

 He has appeared in over 80 films since 1970, including Eva Perón: The True Story (1996, in which he portrayed President Juan Perón) and Un Amor en Moisés Ville in 2001, as well as extensive local and international theatre credits.
 He has also directed six films.

 In 1971, he had a relationship with Renata Schussheim, which produced his son, Damián.

 He later became the partner of Nelida Lobato a dancer and actress, who accompanied him into exile when he left Buenos Aires, after being threatened by the Triple A.